Indonesia allows 37 coal ships to leave as export ban eased | Headlines

 Indonesia allows 37 coal ships to leave as export ban eased

-Indonesia allowed 37 vessels loaded with coal to depart on Thursday in the strongest sign yet that the world's biggest thermal coal exporter is relaxing its ban on shipments.
+Indonesia said on Thursday it would allow 37 vessels loaded with coal to depart, in the strongest sign yet that the world's biggest thermal coal exporter is relaxing its ban on shipments.
 A senior cabinet minister said in a statement the ban implemented on Jan.
 1 had been eased for miners that have met a requirement to sell a portion of their output for local power generation, after the state utility procured enough coal to ensure 15 days of operation.

-Indonesia allowed 37 vessels loaded with coal to depart on Thursday in the strongest sign yet that the world's biggest thermal coal exporter is relaxing its ban on shipments.
+Indonesia said on Thursday it would allow 37 vessels loaded with coal to depart, in the strongest sign yet that the world's biggest thermal coal exporter is relaxing its ban on shipments.

 "We recognise that allowing loaded ships to depart is a small step in easing and progress needs to be made towards lifting the export ban," research group CreditSights said.
 "Indonesia's government will monitor DMO compliance every month, which we think will help to avoid the abrupt imposition of coal export bans in the future," it said in a note.

-MINERS FACE FINES Energy minister Arifin Tasrif in a parliamentary hearing on Thursday was asked about the DMO implementation and export ban, while a number of parliament members called for greater transparency over DMO compliance.
+MINERS FACE FINES In a parliamentary hearing, Energy minister Arifin Tasrif was asked about the DMO implementation and export ban, while a number of lawmakers called for greater transparency over DMO compliance.

-"The plan of easing the coal export ban is taking place and will continue to be evaluated and we will ensure that the vessels that have been allowed to export are those which have fulfilled the DMO," Arifin told parliament members.
-The investment ministry said in its statement that mining companies that had met their sales contract with PLN and 100% of their DMO requirements for 2021 would be allowed to begin exporting.
+"The plan of easing the coal export ban is taking place and will continue to be evaluated and we will ensure that the vessels that have been allowed to export are those which have fulfilled the DMO," Arifin said.
+The maritime and investment ministry said in its statement that mining companies that had met their sales contract with PLN and 100% of their DMO requirements for 2021 would be allowed to begin exporting.

-Without naming the companies, Arifin said there were 47 miners which had surpassed their DMO requirement and 32 miners which had fulfilled between 75% to 100% of their domestic responsibilities.
+Without naming the companies, Arifin said there were 47 miners that had surpassed their DMO requirement and 32 miners that had fulfilled between 75% to 100% of their domestic responsibilities.
 Miners that had not fulfilled their PLN contracts and DMO would face fines, he added.

 Citi in a research note on Jan.
-5 estimated around 490 out of 631 coal miners in the country had not yet fulfilled their DMO obligation.
+5 estimated around 490 out of 631 coal miners in the country had not yet fulfilled their DMO obligations.
 These 490 coal miners represent about 35%-40% of Indonesia's total production, it said.
-Indonesia's two largest coal groups, PT Bumi Resources and Adaro Energy, as well as state coal miner Bukit Asam, were among companies who said in stock exchange filings they have met DMO requirements.
+Indonesia's two largest coal groups, PT Bumi Resources and Adaro Energy, as well as state coal miner Bukit Asam, were among companies that said in stock exchange filings they had met DMO requirements.

-Bumi Resources director Dileep Srivastava said on Thursday the company was awaiting formal confirmation from the government but said an easing would be a positive development.
-An Adaro spokesperson said its ships were yet to leave port as of Thursday morning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)